Biography

 Drawing and painting have always played an integral role in Jason’s life, as a way to explore ideas and philosophies expressed through color, line and shape.
 Though he grew up surrounded by images by Impressionist and Surrealist masters, Jason found he related to Pop Art’s exploration of beauty and purpose in everyday objects, product design and pop culture.
 While he spent many years learning and practicing portraiture, it wasn’t until he began experimenting with minimalism — and Adobe Illustrator — that he found an approach that had the impact he envisioned.

-Initially Jason struggled with the idea of creating digital art, finally concluding that, for him, there needed to be some point at which the digital process became analog, to crossover from “computer-generated” to hand made.
-Jason believed the imperfection of lines painted by hand and colors mixed by eye helped to ground his work.
+Initially Jason struggled with the idea of creating digital art, finally concluding that there needed to be a point at which the digital process became analog, crossing over to hand made.
+Jason believed the imperfection of lines painted by hand and colors mixed by eye helped to ground his work, developing a process in which his digital sketches are one step toward a final work executed as acrylic on canvas.

 Jason’s subject matter tends to be personal, while striving to tell universal stories.
-He aspires to find subtleties in his surroundings, accentuating moments in time, removing distractions, focusing only on what is necessary to tell his story.
-His childhood resonates in his artwork through references to life in New Orleans: philodendrons, Japanese plums picked from neighbors’ trees, a statue commemorating the Pope’s 1987 visit, and colloquial architecture.
-Jason’s work seeks to find a common ground with the viewer through a shared nostalgia.
+He aspires to find subtleties in his surroundings, accentuating his subjects and removing distractions, focusing only on what is necessary to tell his story.
+His life in New Orleans resonates in his artwork through references to sublime moments captured during neighborhood walks, observations from his garden, distinctive local architectural details, and figures of personal or cultural significance.
+Jason’s work seeks to find a common ground with the viewer through authentic experience and a shared nostalgia.

 Artist Statement